EdHubbell/truxieXamarin/README.md

 # truxieXamarin

-This app is based on Hanselman.forms, which is a demo app from Xamarin.
+This app was initially built based on Hanselman.forms, which is a demo app from Xamarin & James Montemagno.
-There are many crumbs of that project left in this one.
+There are still some crumbs of that project left in this one.

 ## What is truxie?